SUPPORT

 Check for OS updates on your device

-- Contact your Internet Provider (ISP) if your speed test results are slower than expected (or what you are paying for)
+- Contact your Internet Provider (ISP)** if your speed test results are slower than expected (check your ISP's 'typical speeds' listed for your service)

-- Contact The Hub Support Team by filling out the form on the Support Hub page.
-It helps us if you can list as much information and any results from the tests or investigations listed above
+- Contact The Hub Support Team for app related issues by filling out the form on the Support Hub page.
+It helps us if you can list as much contextual information and any relevant results from the tests or investigations listed above

-*Note: The internet tests above are external providers and not affiliated with The Hub.
-The tests are standard internet diagnostic tools, but may contain advertising or links.
+*Note: The internet tests and links on this page are external providers and not affiliated with The Hub.
+The tests are standard internet diagnostic tools, but may contain advertising or other links.
 The Hub takes no responsibility for the content on these external sites.